Faithful-Resource-Pack/Docs/src/routes/pages/mods/add-new-version.md

 ## Step by Step:

-1. Firstly, check if the branch already exists, if not create a new one :
+1. Firstly, check if the branch already exists, if not create a new one:

 	#### **Using GitHub Website:**